7 Common Side Effects of Diabetes

 4. Gum Disease

 As the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) explains: “When diabetes is not controlled, high glucose levels in your saliva help harmful bacteria grow.”
 This may cause gum and dental problems, including gingivitis, candidiasis, and periodontitis, or gum disease.
 Moreover, developing a condition, like gum disease, could make it more difficult for those with diabetes to control their blood glucose, as impaired dentition may limit the ability to comfortably chew a variety of foods.
-To ensure this doesn’t happen, practice good oral hygiene habits, such as thoroughly brushing your teeth and flossing every day, and keep watch for any signs of swollen and/or sensitive gums.
+It is important for people with diabetes to practice good oral hygiene habits, such as thoroughly brushing your teeth and flossing every day, and keep watch for any signs of swollen and/or sensitive gums.

 5. Fatigue